Country Guide

 Real Estate & Banking: Identity verification, residency certificates

-I, [Translator's Full Name], certify that I am fluent (conversant) in both English and Japanese, and that I have translated the attached document from Japanese to English.
-I further certify that this translation is a true, complete, and accurate translation of the original document to the best of my knowledge and ability.
+I, [Translator's Full Name], certify that I am competent to translate from Japanese into English, and that I have translated the attached document from Japanese to English.
+I further certify that the translation is complete and accurate to the best of my knowledge and ability.

 Signature: _________________________